sochotnicky/fedwatch/README.md

 Think of fedwatch as simple converter from fedmsg json messages into shell arguments for scripts.

+fedwatch is like inetd for fedmsg - it listens for incoming fedmsg traffic and spawns user-supplied executables for handling matching messages.
+It improves efficiency of scripts for reacting on fedmsg events and makes them easier to write.

 Dependencies
 ============
 * fedmsg (duh!)